 The American Cancer Society couldn't do what we do without the support of our partners.
-Learn more about these partnerships and how you too can join us in our mission to save lives, celebrate lives, and lead the fight for a world without cancer.
+Learn more about how these partnerships support our efforts to end cancer as we know it, for everyone.

 CEOs Against Cancer is a powerful group of executives committed to saving lives and improving their company's bottom line.
 CEOs from the world's top companies are uniting to change the course of cancer to leverage the collective knowledge, power and resources of the American Cancer Society.

 The American Cancer Society gratefully acknowledges and thanks the following individuals for their generous support of our mission to help save lives from the pain and suffering from cancer.

 The American Cancer Society is pleased to partner with other not-for-profit organizations that are helping us make a difference in the fight against cancer.

 The A.M.E.
 Church and the Society share common interests in reaching African Americans and other key constituents with messages relating to cancer.
 By forming a partnership, both organizations are capitalizing on each other's strengths to promote mutual goals via multiple communication channels.
 The two year collaboration focuses on cancer outreach and education, volunteerism, mission support, and the 80 by 2018 Colon Cancer Campaign.

 The American Cancer Society is pleased to collaborate with Alpha Kappa Alpha (AKA) Sorority, Inc., to help finish the fight against cancer.
 This exciting initiative helps leverage our mutual commitment to saving lives and reducing health disparities among African Americans.